nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

-This project was developed from [AddressBook-Level3](https://github.com/se-edu/addressbook-level3)
+This project was developed from [AddressBook-Level3](https://github.com/se-edu/addressbook-level3).

-ChatGPT by OpenAI was used by BuffWuff1712 to generate the Tag Table and Glossary sections within the Developer Guide, as well as the JavaDocs for code written by BuffWuff1712.
-ChatGPT was also used by tayxuenye and cited in the code where applicable.
+ChatGPT by OpenAI was used by [BuffWuff1712](https://github.com/BuffWuff1712) to generate the Tag Table and Glossary sections within the Developer Guide, as well as the JavaDocs for code written by BuffWuff1712.

+ChatGPT was also used by [tayxuenye](https://github.com/tayxuenye) and cited in the code where applicable.

 ---